CenterForOpenScience/experimenter/docs/source/experiments.md

   the overall sequence where this **frame** appeared, and `<frame.id>` is the identifier of the frame as defined in the 'frames' property of the experiment structure.
 Notice in particular that since 'survey-2' was randomly selected, it appears here.
-- 'conditions' has the key/value pair `"1-survey-randomizer": 1`, where the format `<order>-<frame.id>` corresponds
+- 'conditions' has the key/value pair `"1-survey": 1`, where the format `<order>-<frame.id>` corresponds
   with the `<order>` from the 'sequence' of the *original* experiment structure, and the `<frame.id>` again corresponds with the identifier of the frame as defined in the 'frames' property of the experiment structure.
+Data will be stored in conditions for the first frame created by a randomizer (top-level only for now, i.e. not from nested randomizers).
+The data stored by a particular randomizer can be found under `methods: conditions` in the [randomizer documentation](http://centerforopenscience.github.io/exp-addons/modules/randomizers.html)
 - 'expData' is an object with three properties (corresponding with the values from 'sequence').
 Each of these objects has an 'eventTimings' property.
 This is a place to collect user-interaction events during an experiment, and by default contains the 'nextFrame' event which records when the user progressed to the next **frame** in the 'sequence'.
 You can see which events a particular frame records by looking at the 'Events' tab in its [frame documentation](http://centerforopenscience.github.io/exp-addons/modules/frames.html).
 Other properties besides 'eventTimings' are dependent on the **frame** type.
 You can see which properties a particular frame type records by looking at the parameters of the `serializeContent` method under the 'Methods' tab in its [frame documentation](http://centerforopenscience.github.io/exp-addons/modules/frames.html).
 Notice that 'exp-video' captures no data, and that both 'exp-survey' **frames** capture a 'formData' object.